oroinc/documentation/user_guide/mailchimp_integration.rst

 OroCRM supports out of the box integration with MailChimp, allowing you to do the following:

-- map OroCRM Marketing Lists and Abandoned Cart Campaign to segments of MailChimp Subscriber's Lists and keep them synchronized
+- map OroCRM :ref:`Marketing Lists <user-guide-marketing-lists>` and :ref:`Magento Abandoned Cart Campaigns <user-guide-acc>` to segments of MailChimp Subscriber's Lists and keep them synchronized
 - use the segments of MailChimp Subscribers Lists to create email campaigns in MailChimp and import them to OroCRM
 - use the segments based on the Abandoned Cart Campaigns to automate the mailings